overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 *   **Q:** Why can salting only be done through command line parameters and not in the password input interface?
 *   **A:** "Salting" can be thought of as an additional extension to the password.
 If you have to manually enter the salt each time, it's better to just make the password longer.
 *   **Q:** Is it possible to customize fonts to beautify the interface?
 *   **A:** Unfortunately, it's not feasible due to security policies.
-Additional font files could potentially introduce security vulnerabilities to the program1.
+Additional font files could potentially introduce security vulnerabilities to the program.